Abdul-Ahad2004/Hospital-Management-system/README.md

 # Hospital-Management-system
-University Project for Object Oriented Programming course in C++ using  Windoforms
+University Project for Object Oriented Programming course in C++ using  Windoforms and .NET framework.